51 Foods That Start With U: The Unbelievable Food List!

 25. Uszka

-Uszka or vushka are small dumplings that originated from Poland.
-It’s a traditional Christmas Eve dish in Poland.
+Uszka or vushka are small dumplings that originated from Poland, traditionally served as a Christmas Eve dish.
 They are nicknamed “little ears” because of their shape.

 The filling is primarily wild forest mushroom, sometimes mixed with minced meat.
 The other ingredients are onion, bread crumbs, parsley, egg, salt and pepper to taste, and unleavened dough to make the shells.
-You can pour drops of melted butter on top and sprinkle chives if you are out of dipping.
+I’ve had the vegetarian version of uszka on its own, with a few drops of melted butter and chives on top.

 26. Undhiyu

-This is an authentic Gujrati curry made of fresh vegetables.
+This is an authentic Gujrati curry made of fresh vegetables, and I often had it at my husband’s relatives house when we would visit.
 The name for this meal starting with u derives from the Gujrati term ‘undhu,’ which translates as upside down.
 And, true to its name, it is typically served upside down in underground earthen pots.

 27. Utica Greens